jgmalcolm/jgmalcolm.github.io/_posts/2014-04-24-medical-dictionary.md

 ## Mac OSX

-1. Download the [free dictionary][MedSpel] and save the unzipped file `Raj&Co-MedSpelChek.dic` where Office puts all its own dictionaries:
-   /User/ \<user\>/ Library/ Application Support/ Microsoft/ Office/ Preferences/ Office 2011/
+1. Download the [free dictionary][MedSpel] and save the unzipped file `*.dic` where Office puts all its own dictionaries:  /User/ \<user\>/ Library/ Application Support/ Microsoft/ Office/ Preferences/ Office 2011/

 2. Open up Word and any document (blank or existing).